 Dividends paid are recognised directly in equity in the Company's financial statements in the year in which they are approved.

 Net finance income

-Interest income and costs are derived on cash and cash equivalents and leases.
+Interest income and costs are derived on cash and cash equivalents, loans to other abrdn Group companies and leases.
 Interest is recognised on an accruals basis using the effective interest rate method.

 Administrative expenses